michaelb/sniprun/CONTRIBUTING.md

 -> No, Sniprun takes care of that for you.
 You can implement a single-threaded synchronous code just like the Python3_original interpreter

+### What's the deal with...

+- Support Levels?
+Those exists to document what the interpreter supports to the end user.
+They are also used for higher (file, project and system) levels as if an interpreter detects it does not need a support level that high, it can set down its own level and hopefully be faster [ since it won't need to open all files etc...]. **You don't have to worry about this too much if you are just getting started**.

+- Errors?
+When possible and sensible, functions like fetch(), build() and execute() should return either an Ok(\_) variant or a Err(SniprunError).
+Choose the error that most closely describe whatever migth cause your function to fail, and populate it with a String message if relevant.

+* The imposed names?
+To simplify contribution (you only have to write a interpreter), the main program fetch new files and run functions of your interpreter.
+This is only easily possible if you types names match your file name, as I can get those easily but i would have to read them, guess what struct is the correct one should you have many....no, I rather do the `use file_name::file_name;` trick that just works.

 ### Conventions

 A program (struct with methods) that can fetch code, execute it and return the result is called an interpreter.